What happens when you wake up?

-Reblogged from seeking el dorado:
+seeking el dorado

 Given the way the days are unfurling, I'm finding this Martin Carter quote from my childhood less inspiring than I used to.
 Maybe someone will say something about the necessity of "dreaming big" before starting anything but in the aftermath of Kony 2012, I find the concept of dreaming to change the world a little lazy and arrogant.
 Even if you had a dream machine flipped to the nth power of world peace, dreams don't solve problems.